 E Friendly Carbs:

-Whole grains (including wheat, rye, spelt, and oats), fruit, dry beans, sweet potatoes, brown rice, quinoa, barley
+Whole grains (including wheat, rye, spelt, and oats), fruit, dry beans, sweet, red, purple, and golden potatoes, brown rice, quinoa, barley

-E-friendly Breads: any storebought bread that lists a sprouted whole grain as the first ingredient and has less than 4 grams of carbs per slice.
+E-friendly Breads: any storebought bread that lists a sprouted whole grain as the first ingredient and has no more than 2 grams of carbs per slice.
 I can buy about five flavors of Silver Hills bread locally, all on plan.
 Ezekiel 4:19 bread and English muffins are on plan.
 Knock Your Sprouts Off bread in the USA is on plan.
 There are others, but not a lot.

 True sourdough bread is also on plan but is very hard to find in stores.
 The first ingredient must be whole grain flour and there must not be yeast.
 Not because yeast is evil, but because it rises quickly and the flour doesn’t have time to reduce carbs by sprouting or fermenting.
 Luckily, on-plan sourdough bread is easy to make, even for non-bakers.